The Clay Mystique

 Paula Wolfert has been writing about her obsession with clay pots for 40 years.
 She single-handedly brought the Moroccan “tagine” (the dome shaped clay pot to her right) to the American culinary community — a feat that forever crowned her as the queen of clay pot cooking.

-Paula Wolfert, now 77 years old, is famous for several things, the first probably for saying this: “I’m not sure how it happened that I became a clay pot ‘junkie.’
+Paula Wolfert, 77 years old at the time of this writing, is famous for several things, the first probably for saying this: “I’m not sure how it happened that I became a clay pot ‘junkie.’
 At age 19, I bought my first, a potbellied tripiere, used for cooking tripe…” When telling this tale, which Wolfert has done many times, she goes on to say that, at the time, she didn’t even know what tripe was, and chose the vessel simply for its good looks.
-Forty-eight years later she still can’t kick the habit.
+Fifty-eight years later she still can’t kick the habit.
 While traveling throughout the Old World, from Morocco and Turkey to Italy and France, Wolfert has collected hundreds of ceramic pots, each one possessing a slightly different clay material, shape, size, purpose, and cultural history.
 In many cases, Wolfert just fell for good looks again; but in most cases, there were slight differences in what each pot could do to food—all of them delicious.

 Exactly how these differences happen has bedeviled Wolfert and other food experts for a very long time.
 Some of the reasons are simple, while some remain beyond the perceptions of modern science.
 Which is a remarkable fact, considering the thousands of years that the human species has been making and cooking in these vessels.
 For her part, Wolfert has written 9 food books related to her efforts to understand the magic in this culinary tradition, which for some reason the West has largely abandoned.